 From choosing the fruit to how to display it, read on for the Ultimate Fruit Platter Recipe!

-Ways to make it extra special include placing the fruit onto a cake stand, adding sprigs of mint and including a selection of fruit dip, such as my chocolate avocado dip.
+Ways to make it extra special include placing the fruit onto a cake stand, adding sprigs of mint and including a selection of fruit dip.

 It goes without saying that fresh seasonal fruit is best for your fruit tray.